plazi/arcadia-project/annostoreWorkflow.md

 ## Treatments
 In this workflow (Treatments), treatments and subSubSections are added, the latter being divided into nomenclature and multiple.
 The continuation of a treatment or subSubSection is indicated by the repetition of the same treatment or subSubSection number in the annotations made on the following pages.
+SubSubSection can be attributed with `nomenclature section` or `multiple section`

 There is no OCR capture.